 1. Must have minimum educational attainment of Master’s degree in field of Social Work, Counseling, Marriage and Family Therapy, or Clinical Psychology from an accredited program.

 To apply, please email resume and letter of interest/cover letter to [email protected].

 The Recovery Support Specialist works in the Living Room, providing support and interventions to help manage crises of guests of the Living Room.
-This position requires some flexibility with one’s work schedule and must be available to work during Living Room hours, currently Monday through Friday from 3:00pm to 8:00pm. **At this time, Monday and Friday availability are required for this role.**
+This position requires some flexibility with one’s work schedule and must be available to work during Living Room hours, currently Sunday through Saturday from 12-8 pm. *Weekend availability is a requirement for this role.*

 Established in 1969, Turning Point serves diverse communities throughout metropolitan Chicago.
-We provide outpatient individual and group therapy for all ages, psychiatric evaluation and medication monitoring, case management, and a residential living program.
+We provide outpatient individual and group therapy for all ages, case management, and a residential living program for a diverse client base.
+Turning Point is conveniently located close to public transportation.
 Turning Point has consistently been awarded the highest rating from the Commission on Accreditation of Rehabilitation Facilities (CARF).
 Turning Point is an Equal Opportunity Employer.
-Culturally Diverse applicants are encouraged to apply.